makikorp/local_kubernetes_cluster_vagrant/README.md

 # kubernetes-cluster
 HyperV_Vagrantfile

-VirtualBox_Vagrantfile
+Vagrant is used to create a kubernetes cluster with Hyper-V

-uses Vagrant to create a kubernetes cluster with Hyper-V
+I use Vagrant to spin up a master and 2 worker nodes using an ubuntu image.

-also creates an NFS server
+It also creates an NFS server to as a file system for the cluster

 It calls bash shell scripts to provision the master and worker nodes, and nfs server.
 It also gets the ip addresses to export nfs.